maneatsbible/maneatsbible.github.io/_memoirs/bobby-and-the-witches.md

 The KJV calls it banqueting.
 It sounds quaint, but I'm still serious.

-Whether happy or sad, alone or with others, when you're taking in substances to comfort yourself, you're partying.
+Whether happy or sad, alone or with others, when you're taking in substances to get wasted, you're partying.
 You're throwing yourself a cute little comfort party, to celebrate whatever, or just whatever.

 I don't remember when exactly, but I was a child, and I marveled that people threw parties for no reason.
 Ragers, even.